-Project details Approach: Combined Analyte Sensor for Mineral Processing Circuits.
-New sensors using hybrid fluorescent organic/inorganic materials will allow for simultaneous in-line measurement of critical solution parameters (e.g. pH, Eh, metal ions, organic reagent concentrations.
+Project details Approach: Combined pH, Eh, and Ferric/Ferrous Ion Sensor for Leach Circuits.
+New sensors using hybrid fluorescent organic/inorganic materials will allow for simultaneous in-line measurement of pH, Eh, and Ferric/Ferrous ion ratio for acidic leach conditions.
 Metal Organic Framework (MOF) materials are porous inorganic/hybrid crystalline solids that have applications in catalysis, separation analytics, and in sensing.
 They are increasingly being developed and tested in the areas of metal ion, small molecule, and biomolecule sensing in aqueous media.
 The sensing modality is primarily based on absorption of emission of light, often with fibreoptic light delivery and recovery, making it ideal for sensing in complex mixtures and in harsh environments.
 This HDR project is the second stage in our efforts to develop sensors based on these materials for leaching applications in mineral processing.
-The synthesis and testing of the materials as bulk solid sorbents for target analytes will be undertaken by the student on this project.
+The synthesis and testing of the materials as bulk solid sorbents for target analytes (protons, dissolved oxygen, ferric/ferrous ions) will be completed at the time of enrolment of the student on this project.
 This HDR project will comprise the development, fabrication and testing of fibreoptic probes that use MOF materials as the sensing medium.
 This will be followed by the design and implementation of fibreoptic sensing in the existing pulp chemistry monitoring platform of the primary industry partner, Magotteaux.
-Expected outcomes: to be confirmed within six months from candidate recruitment.
-Related Projects & key dependencies with other Projects: to be confirmed within six months from candidate recruitment.
 Industry Magotteaux partners ВНР Manta Controls Location University of South Australia References Bétard A., Fischer R.A.
 (2012) Metal-organic framework thin films: From fundamentals to applications.
 Chem Rev. ;112(2):1055-1083.
 Dou Z., Yu J., Cui Y., et al. (2014) Luminescent metal-organic framework films as highly sensitive and fast-response oxygen sensors.
 J Am Chem Soc. ;136(15):5527-5530.
 Li M., Yang W., Qiu P., et al. (2018) Two efficient pH sensors based on heteronuclear metal-organic frameworks.
 J Lumin .
 2019;205:380-384.
 Chen C.H., Wang X.S., Li L., Huang Y.B., Cao R. (2018) Highly selective sensing of Fe3+by an anionic metal-organic framework containing uncoordinated nitrogen and carboxylate oxygen sites.
 Dalt Trans. ; 47(10):3452-3458.
-1

-Principal supervisor: Professor David Beattie Co-supervisors: Dr Witold Bloch, Dr Said Al-Sarawi, Professor David Lancaster, Associate Professor Marta Krasowska, Professor Chris Aldrich Principal supervisor profile: https://people.unisa.edu.au/David.Beattie Email: David.Beattie@unisa.edu.au Ph: +61 08 830 23676
+Principal supervisor: Professor David Beattie

+Co-supervisors: Dr Witold Bloch, Dr Said Al-Sarawi, Professor David Lancaster, Associate Professor Marta Krasowska, Professor

+Chris Aldrich

+Principal supervisor profile: https://people.unisa.edu.au/David.Beattie

+Email: David.Beattie@unisa.edu.au